Hermanverschooten/til_articles/2023-08-13/lets-talk.md

 Aside from the `epmd` troubles, it is quite easy to add inter-app communication in Elixir.
 But why should you, would you?
 I mostly use it to inform one of the other apps something has changed, say you have a customer dashboard and a back-office dashboard in 2 seperate apps.
-When a customer places an order, you can broadcast it and do something useful in the back-office ap, send mail, sms, ...
+When a customer places an order, you can broadcast it and do something useful in the back-office app, process the order, send mail, sms, ...
 Or in one of my projects, I have one app that talks to a number of `Nerves` devices over `Phoenix` channels, the other app has a dashboard that displays realtime information from the devices, and can send back commands.

 Don't forget if you are using multiple different `Phoenix` applications to have them all use the same name for the `PubSub`, by default it will be `YourApp.PubSub`!

-*Tip!* Although `epmd` will not allow communication without the correct `ERLANG_COOKIE` it may be usefull to use a firewall rule to only allow the `PARTNERS` access.
+**Tip!** Although `epmd` will not allow communication without the correct `ERLANG_COOKIE` it's better to restrict access to all but the `PARTNERS`.